How to send money to Italy

 - Pickup methods.
 Can the cash you send be collected from a branch in Italy, and if so, how many branches does the provider have?
 Alternatively, can you send funds via bank account transfer?

 - Customer service.
 If you ever have a question or a problem, when will customer support be available and how can you access it?

 Foreign exchange rates explained

 Exchange rate determines how much money you can get when you convert it to the currency of another country.
 The GBP and EUR have traditionally been competitive with one another, but for the most part, the pound is the stronger currency.
-This means you’ll get just over one euro for every pound you send to Italy.
+This means if you want to send money to Italy you’ll get just over one euro for every pound.